pixelwizard2/pixelwizard2/README.md

 ### About Me
-I'm driven by a passion for technology and innovation.
-Committed to continuous learning and staying updated with the latest advancements in the tech industry, I'm open to collaborations with professionals and developers from around the globe. <br>
+"Technology and innovation are the keystones of my professional drive.
+Dedicated to lifelong learning, I keep pace with the rapidly evolving tech landscape and welcome collaborative ventures with global industry experts and developers." <br>

 ### Work Experience & Abilities
-- **Intel** : AI | Application <br>
+- **Intel**: AI | Application <br>

 ### Technique & Tools